Critical Survey: ProSiebenSat.1 Media (PBSFY) vs. Its Peers

 |2.54

-ProSiebenSat.1 Media has a beta of 1.48, indicating that its stock price is 48% more volatile than the S&P 500.
-Comparatively, ProSiebenSat.1 Media’s peers have a beta of 1.23, indicating that their average stock price is 23% more volatile than the S&P 500.
+ProSiebenSat.1 Media has a beta of 1.48, suggesting that its share price is 48% more volatile than the S&P 500.
+Comparatively, ProSiebenSat.1 Media’s competitors have a beta of 1.23, suggesting that their average share price is 23% more volatile than the S&P 500.

+This table compares ProSiebenSat.1 Media and its competitors’ net margins, return on equity and return on assets.

+0.0% of ProSiebenSat.1 Media shares are held by institutional investors.
+Comparatively, 47.0% of shares of all “Television broadcasting stations” companies are held by institutional investors.
+8.9% of shares of all “Television broadcasting stations” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary

-ProSiebenSat.1 Media peers beat ProSiebenSat.1 Media on 10 of the 15 factors compared.
+ProSiebenSat.1 Media competitors beat ProSiebenSat.1 Media on 10 of the 15 factors compared.

 About ProSiebenSat.1 Media